Chinese rocket debris set for re-entry by early Sunday - tracking centres | Technology

 "The empty rocket body is now in an elliptical orbit around Earth where it is being dragged toward an uncontrolled re-entry."
 The empty core stage has been losing altitude since last week, but the speed of its orbital decay remains uncertain due to unpredictable atmospheric variables.

-It is one of the largest pieces of space debris to return to Earth, with official specifications putting its dry mass at 18 tonnes.
+It is one of the largest pieces of space debris to return to Earth, with experts estimating its dry mass to be around 18 to 22 tonnes.
 The core stage of the first Long March 5B that returned to Earth last year weighed nearly 20 tonnes, surpassed only by debris from the Columbia space shuttle in 2003, the Soviet Union's Salyut 7 space station in 1991, and NASA's Skylab in 1979.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)